 20. Lack of Shipping Options

-- Real-time rate calculation based on estimated weight and customer location for shipping costs.
+- Real-time shipping rate calculation on based on estimated weight and customer location.

-- Limiting your shipping options like shipment sizes and weights and zones.
+- Limiting your shipping options to size, weight and delivery area.

 - Adding or removing shipping options at checkout.

-The common technical problem appears in Google Analytics usually.
-The problem is in limit: 500 hits per session (he applies to ga.js, mobile snippets, and any other legacy tracking library).
+This common technical problem appears in Google Analytics usually.
+The problem is in the limit: 500 hits per session (this applies to ga.js, mobile snippets, or any other legacy tracking library).

 Tip: How to collect e-commerce data using analytics.js?
 This technique sends data to Google Analytics from the browser.